bioinfoUQAM/Canadian-cropland-dataset-github/README.md

 ## 3 - Description of Repository

 ### Data Cleaning
 Contains functions for manipulating images and moving files around to create label specific directories and training/validation/test sets.
-We use a JavaScript application for removing cloudy/noisy images from the collection (NOT CONTAINED IN THIS REPOSITORY).
+We use a Java application for removing cloudy/noisy images from the collection (NOT CONTAINED IN THIS REPOSITORY).

 ![rapid_tags](https://github.com/bioinfoUQAM/Canadian-cropland-dataset/blob/main/figures/rapid_tags.png)